-"Missing computer" email reminders are sent at 14, 21, 28, 60 and 90 days since a computer was last seen by our servers.
+"Missing computer" email reminders are sent 14, 21, 28, 60, and 90 days since a computer was last seen by our servers.
 If you intentionally don't have your computer powered on and able to back up, you can safely disregard these messages, but keep aware of the 6-month limit.

 When you return to your computer, make sure all external or secondary hard drives are connected before you power on the computer to ensure that the data on them is not expunged due to the 30-day window.

 If you're on a monthly account, you may want to switch to a yearly or biyearly account for billing if you plan on being away for extended periods without access to a computer to make sure you continue to maintain your paid account.

 If you're taking your computer with you, but not your external or secondary hard drives and you're going to be away for greater than 30 days...

 While Backblaze is designed to retain data for 30 days from the last time data was scanned by the Backblaze software on your computer, you can effectively stop Backblaze from scanning and noting missing external drives by temporarily pausing it.
 However, the simplest way to avoid the 30-day limit for your files if you are going on vacation is to turn on extended version history This will allow you to extend your backup time to a year, or forever (this feature will be an additional charge).
 Please click the link above or here to get the instruction to turn on the feature.
 If you choose not to use this feature please continue reading below.